Orange county man saves family from coyote

-ORANGE COUNTY (WTVD) --An Orange County man came home from work to find a coyote on his land near highway 57 on Thursday.
+ORANGE COUNTY (WTVD) --An Orange County man came home from work to find a coyote on his land near Highway 57 on Thursday.

-At the time, Ian Vigus' six-year-old daughter was playing on the family's trampoline and his 73lbs.
-English Bullmastiff, Bernie spotted the coyote first.
+At the time, Ian Vigus' 6-year-old daughter was playing on the family's trampoline and his 73-pound English Bullmastiff, Bernie, spotted the coyote first.

 "All of a sudden, Bernie started barking and growling and Bernie is usually quiet and docile," said Vigus.
-"I turned and came over and find the coyote standing about 50 feet from the boundary fence staring back at him, and as Bernie was growling at him the coyote was growling back."
+"I turned and came over and find the coyote standing about 50 feet from the boundary fence staring back at him, and as Bernie was growling at him, the coyote was growling back."

 Vigus secured his family in the house, grabbed his Ruger rifle, and went back outside.